Find your Equi-Librium

 filler@godaddy.com

 This unique project is a collaboration with Turning Point/Somerset Drug and Alcohol Service’s Children and Young People’s Team.
 Initially funded by the Avon and Somerset Police and Crime Commissioner we provide Equine Facilitated Psychotherapy alongside Turning Point workers for children and young people who have experience continued symptoms of psychological trauma, Post Traumatic Stress Disorder and Complex Post Traumatic Stress Disorder as a result of drug or alcohol use, either that experienced by the young person themselves, or where it has been a feature of their family and their developmental experience.
+We work with CYP up to the age of 18.

 Young People can often find it hard to trust, to form effective relationships and to make those first steps in understanding their life experiences.
 Working with our therapist, our horses and their Turning Point worker we can help the young person change that.